 |Premium for the uncertainty of the cash flows||n/a (3)||2.80%|

-(3) Already included in the probability-weighted cash flows.
+- Already incorporated in the probability-weighted cash flows.

 Multi-period excess earnings method

-Multi-period excess earnings method is acknowledged by IFRS 13 as a method to measure the fair value of an intangible asset.
-It is because that valuation technique specifically takes into account the contribution of any complementary assets and the associated liabilities in the group in which such an intangible asset would be used (IFRS 13.B3(d); B11(c)).
-Some indirect references to this method are also made in basis for conclusions to IFRS 3 (IFRS 3.BC177), where it is described as a valuation technique where ‘a contributory asset charge is required to isolate the cash flows generated by the intangible asset being valued from the contribution to those cash flows made by other assets.
-The contributory asset charges are described as hypothetical ‘rental’ charges for the use of those other contributing assets’.
+The multi-period excess earnings method is used to measure the fair value of an intangible asset.
+This valuation technique specifically accounts for the contribution of any complementary assets and associated liabilities in the group in which the intangible asset would be utilised (IFRS 13.B3(d); B11(c)).
+There are some indirect references to this method in the basis for conclusions to IFRS 3 (IFRS 3.BC177), where it is described as a valuation technique necessitating ‘a contributory asset charge’ to isolate the cash flows generated by the intangible asset being valued from those contributed by other assets.
+The contributory asset charges are depicted as hypothetical ‘rental’ charges for the use of those other contributing assets.

-Entity AC is a company providing cable TV to its customers.
-On 1 January 20X1, it acquires Entity TC – one of its local competitors.
-TC had 100,000 customers on acquisition date.
-Acquisition accounting requires AC to recognise the acquired customer base at fair value separately from goodwill.
-Therefore, AC prepared a valuation using multi-period excess earnings method that is presented below.
-I highly recommend that you see the calculations in an excel file available for download.
-You can scroll the table below horizontally if it doesn’t fit your screen.
+On 1 January 20X1, Entity AC, a company providing cable TV services to its customers, acquires Entity TC – one of its local competitors.
+TC had 100,000 customers at the acquisition date.
+The acquisition accounting requires AC to recognise the acquired customer base separately from goodwill at fair value.
+Therefore, AC prepared a valuation using the multi-period excess earnings method, which is presented below.
+It is highly recommended to view the calculations in an Excel file available for download.

-Cash flow projections for the customer base and customer relationship:
+Cash flow projections for the customer base and customer relationship are as follows:

 |Customer care costs||200.0||193.3||183.3||177.3||166.7||160.0|